Taylor Dispersion in Sedimentation of an Axisymmetric Brownian Particle with Centre Offset: Theoretical Formulation

-Before proceeding, let us consider the general properties of gravity and buoyancy for a particle of arbitrary shape.
+Before proceeding, let us consider the properties of gravity and buoyancy for an axisymmetric particle.
 Sedimentation arises from density difference between particle and fluid.
-Gravitational forces distributed over the particle are mechanically equivalent to a force acting at the center of mass $\bm{R}_{\mathrm{m}}$, given by
+Gravitational forces distributed over the particle are mechanically equivalent to a force acting at the centre of mass $\bm{R}_{\mathrm{m}}$, given by